 The world has embraced a new unknown virus called the novel coronavirus disease 2019 (COVID-19) since late December 2019.The first outbreak of this virus was reported in Wuhan, China.
 Further, it has been reported in all countries worldwide as a pandemic.
 In the information era, conflicting news exists about the origin of the disease and there is still no general agreement in this respect although we do not intend to discuss it clinically in this article.
 Some helpful lessons on managing the condition are as follows.

 From this point of view, the virus revealed some interesting facts about governments and health systems around the world.
-As a first point, the virus showed us that we cannot claim that health systems are capable of responding to emergencies.
-There are several reasons why a system cannot respond to a crisis.
-One of the most important is the weaknesses of sovereignty.
+First, this pandemic showed us that we cannot claim that health systems are capable of responding to emergencies.
+There are several reasons regarding the inability of a system to respond to a crisis.
+The weaknesses of governance in health systems worldwide are considered among the substantial reasons.
 Many health systems do not yet have a clear arrangement, and health decisions are outside the purview of health professionals.
-For example, when it comes to quarantine a city, many factors affect it, and different institutions have to consider it, no matter whether they have a health professional or not.
+For example, when it comes to quarantine a city, many factors affect it and different institutions have to consider it no matter whether they have a health professional.

 Furthermore, the second point is about how we think about health.
 Various countries still do not view health as a universal phenomenon and have not realized that their decisions at the level of one country and one system can affect all systems worldwide.
 Whether or not, there is good thinking among health leaders although the absence of systemic thinking is undeniable.
 For example, some countries are still blaming each other for the statistics and how they manage the disease after several months of illness and are more looking for the culprit than the solution.
 Moreover, there are rumors that some countries do not publicly announce their achievements in disease management.